tvcutsem/lavamoat-demo/README.md

 | leak-mutable-state   | Bob corrupts mutable state leaked by Alice's API |
 | excess-authority        | Bob is given excess authority allowing him to perform actions he shouldn't be able to do |

-For example, to let bob run attack 1 (prototype poisoning):
+For example, to let bob run a prototype poisoning attack:

 ```
 lavamoat-demo % node setup1.js proto-poisoning